A Story About An Asian-American Family Is An American Story — Why Are Award Shows Saying Otherwise?

 Advertisement

 Like The Farewell, Lulu Wang’s beautiful film which was also barred from competing in the Best Picture category last year, Minari is a movie about the complexity of American identity, the push and pull between one’s culture of origin and the desire to assimilate into the country you’ve chosen to make your own.
-As a result, much of the dialogue is in Korean, which has prompted the HFPA to consider it a foreign-lanuage film, and therefore ineligible to compete in the wider Best Picture race.
+As a result, much of the dialogue is in Korean, which, according to HFPA rules, makes it ineligible to compete in the wider Best Picture race.

-In a tweet responding to the HFPA’s decision regarding Minari, Wang wrote: “I have not seen a more American film than ‘Minari’ this year.
+In a tweet responding to the news that Minari would be competing as a foreign-language film, Wang wrote: “I have not seen a more American film than ‘Minari’ this year.
 It’s a story about an immigrant family, in America, pursuing the American dream.
 We really need to change these antiquated rules that characterizes American as only English-speaking.”

-In a tweet responding to the HFPA’s decision regarding Minari, Wang wrote: “I have not seen a more American film than ‘Minari’ this year.
+In a tweet responding to the news that Minari would be competing as a foreign-language film, Wang wrote: “I have not seen a more American film than ‘Minari’ this year.
 It’s a story about an immigrant family, in America, pursuing the American dream.
 We really need to change these antiquated rules that characterizes American as only English-speaking.”

 I have not seen a more American film than #Minari this year.
 It's a story about an immigrant family, IN America, pursuing the American dream.
 We really need to change these antiquated rules that characterizes American as only English-speaking. https://t.co/1NZbkJFE9v— Lulu Wang (@thumbelulu) December 23, 2020

-Note: This post has been updated with new information.